-A. Documentation and Approval of Restrictive Physical Interventions

-- 1. Before implementing restrictive physical interventions, the client and the client's legal representative must be involved in discussions regarding the perceived need for physical intervention.
-The level of notification a client's legal representative desires when physical interventions are used should also be determined at this time and noted in the client's PBSP. - 2.
-The provider must provide documentation on the proposed intervention and document approval for its use according to DDA Policy 5.15, Restrictive Procedures: Community, or DDA Policy 5.22, Restrictive Procedures: Residential Habilitation Center.

-B. Implementing Physical Interventions

-- 1. All staff assigned to houses, cottages, or homes where physical interventions are used must demonstrate the proper use and application of physical intervention techniques before using physical interventions.
-Training must include:

-- a.
-Crisis prevention techniques;

-- b.
-Physical intervention techniques;

-- c.
-Positive behavior support; and

-- d.
-The facility or provider's policies and procedures.

-- 2. As part of maintaining staff proficiency, staff must annually attend a training or staff meeting that reviews:
+- A. Documentation and Approval of Restrictive Physical Interventions - 1.
+Before implementing restrictive physical interventions, the client and the client's legal representative must be involved in discussions regarding the perceived need for physical intervention.
+The level of notification a client's parent or legal representative desires when physical interventions are used should also be determined at this time and noted in the client's PBSP. - 2.
+The facility or service provider must provide documentation on the proposed intervention and document approval for its use according to DDA Policy 5.15, Restrictive Procedures: Community, or DDA Policy 5.22, Restrictive Procedures: Residential Habilitation Center. - B. Implementing Physical Interventions - 1.
+All staff assigned to houses, cottages, or homes where physical interventions are used must be trained before using physical interventions.
+Training must include: - a.
+Crisis prevention techniques; - b.
+Physical intervention techniques; - c.
+Positive behavior support; and - d.
+The facility or service provider's policies and procedures. - 2.
+As part of recertification, staff must complete an annual review of: - a.
+De-escalation; and - b.
+Physical intervention techniques. - 3.
+Whenever possible, a trained staff member must be present to supervise the use of a restrictive physical intervention.

-- a.
-De-escalation techniques;

-- b.
-Physical intervention techniques: or

-- c.
-Incidents and their outcomes

-- 3. Whenever possible, a trained staff member must be present to supervise the use of a restrictive physical intervention.
 Designated staff observers must receive training in observation and supervision of physical restraints (e.g., signs of duress, fatigue, etc.).

-- 4. If a restrictive physical intervention is implemented in an emergency, or when the frequency of interventions is increasing, the facility or provider must perform post-analysis to discuss events.
+4. If a restrictive physical intervention is implemented in an emergency, or when the frequency of interventions is increasing, the facility or service provider must perform post-analysis to discuss events.
 The post-analysis may include client, staff, supervisor, and other team members as appropriate, and must be documented in the client's file.